 These bosses might have short-term success, but never long-term success.

 Other unsuccessful leaders rely on intelligence.
 They are “nice guys.”
-They say, “According to our research you can increase your productivity by 13% if you get eight hours of sleep, eat healthier food, mediate each morning and walk for 10,000 steps per day.”
+They say, “According to our research you can increase your productivity by 13% if you get eight hours of sleep, eat healthier food, meditate each morning and walk 10,000 steps per day.”

 Both approaches, lots of dumb force or lots of gentle intelligence, are unsuccessful.

 “All battles are won by a combination of two elements, and these are force and intelligence.”